RESOURCES / ARTICLES AND CASE STUDIES

-Claudia is a life and leadership coach who helps people learn how to become their own best resource.
-If you'd like to have a conversation and find out more about developing new perspectives, please check out her website: www.claudiaboerscoaching.com, or get in touch: firstname.lastname@example.org
+I’m an ontological life and leadership coach who helps people learn how to become their own best resource.
+If you'd like to have a conversation and find out more about developing new perspectives, please take a look at my website: www.claudiaboerscoaching.com

 © Newfield Institute

 Coaching to the Human Soul is Alan Sieler's pioneering work in providing a brilliant articulation of Ontological Coaching.
 LEARN MORE »